- New Members and Referrals

 Please check the schedule at the front desk for summer adult tennis programs.

-Anyone just interested in playing in a USTA league team, please contact the captains directly or get their contact information from the front desk or Miko at social @oaklandhills.com.
-Check the newsletter, the website and the lobby for the upcoming scheduled matches and please stay and watch the competitions.
-The home teams will appreciate the support.
+Check the newsletter, the website and the lobby for the upcoming scheduled matches and please come and watch the competitions.
+The home teams will appreciate the support and your presence adds to the great tennis environment.

 For seniors 60 and older, (both men and women are welcome), there are Monday and Thursday OHTC social tennis groups you can contact Jim Thompson at email@example.com.